MileHacker Logo

 • No specific health-related entry requirements, beyond mandatory travel insurance.

-• Certain areas with restricted access may need permits, but this is not usual for tourists.
+• Certain restricted areas may need permits, but this is uncommon for tourists.

 • Travel insurance coverage of medical treatment and repatriation is important.